 The National Student Safety Survey is being conducted as part of the Respect.
 Now.
 Always.
 Initiative.
-The aim of the survey is to measure the prevalence of sexual assault and harassment experiences among university students at Australian universities.
+The aim of the survey is to measure the prevalence of sexual assault and harassment experiences among university students at Bond University.
 It will also measure broader perceptions of safety and views towards student campus life.
 The findings of the survey will help to measure the extent of these experiences among university students.
 This in turn will help to understand the context in which these behaviours occur, understand help seeking and reporting behaviours, and inform universities’ services and responses for student safety and wellbeing.

-Universities have provided information about you to the Social Research Centre for the sole purpose of conducting the survey.
+Bond University has provided information about you to the Social Research Centre for the sole purpose of conducting the survey.
 All information is treated confidentially and stored on a secure computer system.

-Once the national survey data collection is completed, all survey responses will be permanently de-linked from contact information used to invite you to participate, meaning that there will be no information in your survey responses that can identify you.
+Once the survey data collection is completed, all survey responses will be permanently de-linked from contact information used to invite you to participate, meaning that there will be no information in your survey responses that can identify you.

 All personal information will be destroyed by the Social Research Centre as soon as practical on completion of the research.